Conflux-Chain/conflux-documentation/docs/general/conflux-basics/glossary.md

 Refer to [PoS](../conflux-basics/consensus-mechanisms/proof-of-stake/pos_overview.md) for more information.

 ### 30. **Proof of Work (PoW)**
 Proof of Work (PoW) is a type of consensus algorithm where the first participant to solve a complex mathematical problem gets to add a new block to the blockchain.
-PoW is used in many blockchains, including Bitcoin and Ethereum.
+PoW is used in many blockchains, including Bitcoin and Ethereum before September 15, 2022.
 While Conflux uses a unique consensus mechanism based on a Tree-Graph structure, it shares similarities with PoW in terms of incentivizing participants to maintain the network.

 Refer to [PoW](../conflux-basics/consensus-mechanisms/proof-of-work/proof-of-work.mdx) for more information.